 Family Equality, along with The Trevor Project and PFLAG National, filed an amicus brief with the Supreme Court that tells the stories of LGBTQ+ individuals who suffered discrimination because of others’ views of how they should look, act, or think based on their sex.
 Read more about the Family Equality brief here.

-No matter how the Court rules, the Equality Act is essential to ensure comprehensive nondiscrimination protections for LGBTQ+ Americans in all areas of life, including housing, public accommodations, and government programs.
+Even with this excellent ruling, passage of the Equality Act is essential to ensure comprehensive nondiscrimination protections for LGBTQ+ Americans in all areas of life, including housing, public accommodations, and government programs.

 Take action!
 Demand that the Senate pass the Equality Act